01732 808 626 info@thinkcbt.com

 Addiction involves the effect of a substance or habit on normal behaviour and motivation.

-Substance abuse often leads to dependence or addiction, however it is possible to be chemically dependent without experiencing addictive patterns of behaviour, for example with certain medications.
+Substance abuse often leads to dependence or addiction; however, it is possible to be chemically dependent without experiencing addictive patterns of behaviour, for example with certain medications.

 The formal definitions for substance abuse and dependence are outlined below:

-Substance abuse is defined as a pattern of substance use leading to significant impairment or distress, involving one or more of the following problems over a twelve month period:
+Substance abuse is defined as a pattern of substance use leading to significant impairment or distress, involving one or more of the following problems over a twelve-month period:

 • Failure to fulfil major role obligations at work, school, or home.